-School Profile Information
+School Profile and Improvement

 The heart of the College mission is to nurture the formation of each individual student as reflected in the College motto ‐ “Grow in Christ’.
 This mission is encompassed in all learning programmes and pastoral care structures throughout the College.
 A very comprehensive curriculum programme and differentiated learning structures cater for the range and large number of students, with the primary aim of providing the best secondary education in a high quality teaching and learning environment.